cdcapano/epsie/docs/quickstart.rst

     print(positions['y'])

-In this simple example we will have used the default :py:class:`~epsie.proposals.normal.Normal` proposal class for producing jumps, and we will have used only a single core.
+In this simple example we have used the default :py:class:`~epsie.proposals.normal.Normal` proposal class for producing jumps, and have used only a single core.

 To learn how to use more advanced features and how to interact with sampler data, see the notebooks provided in the :doc:`tutorials <tutorials>`.